daizutabi/ivory/docs/tutorial/callbacks.md

 caller
 ```

-The number of objects increased up to 13.
+The number of instances increased up to 13.

 ```python
 list(caller)
 ```

 Callback functions are added to the caller instance.
-Inspect each callback funtion.
+Let's inspect some callback funtions.

 ```python
 caller.on_init_begin
 ```

-This is an empty callback because the caller has no objects that define the `on_init_begin()` function.
+This is an empty callback because the caller has no instances that define the `on_init_begin()` function.
 On the other hand,

 ```python
 caller.on_fit_begin
 ```

-The `simple` object is registerd as a receiver for the `on_fit_begin()` function.
+The `simple` instance is registered as a receiver of the `on_fit_begin()` function.
 We can call this.

 ```python
 caller.on_fit_begin()